barumau/pandunia/docs/en/I-idea.md

 are not suitable guidelines for the world language.
 Instead, the grammar should be built from things that are universally known and/or universally considered easy.

-Words are included in Pandunia mostly from 21 main source languages.
+Words are borrowed to Pandunia mostly from the 21 main source languages.
 The six official languages of the United Nations are included: English, French, Spanish, Russian, Arabic and Mandarin Chinese.
 The language of the heart of Europe is included: German.
 The language of the South Atlantic is included: Portuguese.